-Sigma is a leading multinational food company that produces, markets and distributes quality branded foods, including packaged meats, cheese, yogurt and other refrigerated and frozen foods.
+Sigma is a leading multinational food company that produces, markets, and distributes quality branded foods, including packaged meats, cheese, yogurt and other refrigerated and frozen foods.
 Sigma has a diversified portfolio of leading brands, including Campofrío[®], Aoste[®], Bar-S[®], FUD[®], San Rafael[®], Braedt[®], La Villita[®] and Yoplait[®].
-Through brand development, quality products and continuous innovation, Sigma has established a leading market position operating 70 plants and 210 distribution centers in 18 countries across four key regions: the United States, Europe, Mexico and Latin America.
+Through brand development, quality products and continuous innovation, Sigma has established a leading market position operating 70 plants and 210 distribution centers in 18 countries across four key regions: The United States, Europe, Mexico and Latin America.

-The brand portfolio has a number of unique products; focus on optimizing production processes, technology, and a robust distribution network which have allowed the Company to continue to grow net sales and cash flow.
-In 2018, the Company generated consolidated net sales of Ps.
-121,900 million and Adjusted EBITDA of Ps.
-13,154 million; and consolidated net sales of Ps.
-124,498 million and Adjusted EBITDA of Ps.
-13,543 million for 2019.
+The brand portfolio has several unique products; focus on optimizing production processes, technology, and a robust distribution network which have allowed the Company to continue to display a strong performance in net sales and EBITDA.
+During 2020 the Company generated consolidated net sales of Ps.
+135,983 million and Adjusted EBITDA of Ps.
+14,707 million, increasing 9% when compared to the previous year.